-Figure 5.1 shows the location of the surface water dams on site that are monitored for water quality bi-annually.
+Figure 4.1 shows the location of the surface water dams on site that are monitored for water quality bi-annually.

-Figure 5.1: The Endeavor Mine: Main Water Storages
+Figure 4.1 The Endeavor Mine: Main Water Storages

-5.3 Surface Water: Data and Discussion
+4.3 Surface Water: Data and Discussion

-Due to the drought and low rainfall, it is difficult to access water in most of the dams with the exception of the Retention Dam.
+Due to the drought and low rainfall during the month of August, it is difficult to access water in most of the dams with the exception of the Retention Dam.
 Access to the water's edge is hazardous.
 If rain occurs during future months samples will be taken, if possible.